dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 2. Make sure the website is accessible

-Always make sure the website is WCAG compliant.
+Always make sure the website is WCAG-compliant.
 Whenever you add a new feature, test it both manually such as using a screen reader and automatically using tools such as [WAVE](https://wave.webaim.org/).

 The tools are not perfect and they can't detect all the issues.
-Always remember to add proper labels to any custom interactive elements and make them navigable using keyboard.
+Always remember to add proper labels to any custom interactive elements and make them navigable using a keyboard.

 ## 3. Dynamic Content

 All the content of our website must update whenever the content is updated in the CMS.
-Make sure that there are no hardcoded values in the code and the data updates whether they are handled on the server-side or client-side.
+Make sure that there are no hardcoded values in the code and the data updates whether they are handled on the server side or client side.

 ## 4. I18N

 Make sure that the website is fully localized.
-The website must be fully functional in all the supported languages and work properly even if content isn't available in all the languages.
+The website must be fully functional in all the supported languages and work properly even if the content isn't available in all the languages.

 ## 5. Casing